diegorivas89/laravel-stathat-wrapper/README.md

 Also you can add the facade accesor to the end of `aliases` key in `app/config/app.php`

+    'Stathat' => 'Stathat\Facades\StathatEz'

+or if you want to use the classic api

-    'Stathat' => 'Stathat\Facades\Stathat'
+	'Stathat' => 'Stathat\Facades\StathatClassic'

-The final step is publish the config file. for this run
+The final step is publish the config file.
+For this, run

     php artisan config:publish